curationexperts/playbook/production/backup_and_restore.md

 ### On the new system:

 * Ensure the database and a postgres role with the expected name and permissions exists.
-The dump refernces a `prod_etd` user so you will need to a user with that name.
+The dump references a `prod_etd` user so you will need to a user with that name.

 ```
 ubuntu@demo-etd:~$ sudo -u postgres psql